devopness/devopness/docs/cloud-provider-credentials/obtain-cloud-providers-credentails.md

 ---
-title: Obtain Cloud Provider Credentials
+title: Get Cloud Provider Credentials
 intro: Each Cloud Provider has its own way to grant credentials for Devopness to manage its resources.
 Here we describe how to get these credentials for each Cloud Provider.
 links: